-MTH 440 ADVANCED CALCULUS I / 3 credits
+MTH 440 ADVANCED CALCULUS I / 3 CREDITS

-The real numbers; sequences, compact sets and the Heine-Borel and Bolzano-Weierstrass theorems; limits; continuous, uniformly continuous, differentiable and integrable functions and the fundamental theorem of calculus; series.
-Prerequisite: MTH 220 and MTH 290.
+The real numbers; series; continuous, uniformly continuous, differentiable, and integrable functions; sequences; compact sets; the Heine-Borel theorem; the Bolzano-Weierstrass theorem; limits; and the fundamental theorem of calculus.
+Prerequisite: MTH 220 and 290.

-MTH 441 ADVANCED CALCULUS II / 3 credits
+MTH 441 ADVANCED CALCULUS II / 3 CREDITS

-A continuation of MTH 440 to multivariate calculus, including sequences and series of functions, uniform convergence and power series; partial derivatives, the Inverse and Implicit Function Theorems; multiple integrals.
+A continuation of MTH 440 to multivariate calculus, including sequences and series of functions, uniform convergence and power series, partial derivatives, the Inverse and Implicit Function Theorems, and multiple integrals.
 Prerequisites: MTH 440.

-MTH 445 SPECIAL TOPICS / 3 credits
+MTH 445 SPECIAL TOPICS / 3 CREDITS

-This course explores one or more advanced undergraduate topics in mathematics not included in the list of courses in the Catalog.
+An exploration of one or more advanced undergraduate topics in mathematics not included in the list of courses in the catalog.
 The course name and appropriate prerequisites will be announced well in advance.

-MTH 447 MATHEMATICS SEMINAR / 1-4 credits
+MTH 447 MATHEMATICS SEMINAR / 1-4 CREDITS